 Why You Should Never Use Saran Wrap on Tattoos

 A plastic wrap creates an occlusive seal, meaning that no air gets in and no air gets out.
 The idea is that this keeps all of the body fluids pooling on the skin surface.
 That surface may build up body temperatures, potentially creating a perfect breeding ground for bacteria.
-Essentially, your new tattoo has just been turned into a petri-dish for bacterial growth (yuck).
+Essentially, your new tattoo may turn into a petri-dish for bacterial growth (yuck).
 "It is not advised for people to use saran wrap due to it not offering long-term protection, or more so, complete protection from water or bacteria that could get underneath the wrap and cause infections," says Miguel.

 "Saran wrap is for food.
 Tattoos are an open wound and need to be taken care of with medical level bandages," says Burak.
 It's not only gross and dangerous, but it might be illegal.
 State tattoo regulations, such as in Hawaii, specifically state the appropriate type of dressing to use.
-Hawaii Department of Health Regulation 11-17-10-H mandates the entire area covered with a piece of sterile dressing, which may, in turn, be covered with a piece of tissue, and fasten to the site with an approved type of adhesive.
+Hawaii Department of Health Regulation 11-17-10-H mandates "the entire area [be] covered with a piece of sterile dressing, which may, in turn, be covered with a piece of tissue, and [fastened] to the site with an approved type of adhesive."
 It's even one of the questions on a tattoo artist's licensing test.

 Not only is the use of plastic wrap potentially risky, but it is an offense to a client who deserves a better start with their new tattoo.
 The use of plastic wrap is forbidden in many quality tattoo conventions.
-The National Tattoo Association and the Alliance of Professional Tattooists have outlawed its use in their conventions.
-It's time that all convention promoters educate themselves and make this ban an industry-wide policy.
+It may be time that all convention promoters educate themselves and make this ban an industry-wide policy.

 How to Safely Wrap Your Tattoos

 To prevent contamination, tattoo studios use polyurethane-acrylic adhesive medical bandages like Saniderm and Dermshield to wrap tattoos.
 "These products act as second skins that are completely sealed once applied correctly.
 They are also waterproof in the shower, which prevents water and bacteria from getting under it, but should be removed right away if comprised," Miguel explains.